Eating Healthy - 5 Myths About Nutrition that We’ve Been Fooled By

 The better answer?

-Find a practitioner who will assess your body’s unique health needs and find the root causes of your symptoms. (👋)
+Find a practitioner who will assess your body’s unique health needs and find the root causes of your symptoms. (👋 I CAN HELP!)

 If a detox or cleanse is necessary to resolve your symptoms at a foundational level, a good practitioner will guide you through it and adapt it to your body’s unique health needs.